 If the project is large, consider a third-party inspection.
 Even then, keep it simple: focus on the top failure risks such as finish defects, hardware alignment, wobble, wrong dimensions, or missing parts.

 The biggest pricing mistake is comparing totals when the scopes differ.
+A structured hotel furniture comparison helps you evaluate suppliers beyond price and avoid hidden risks.

 Request quotes in the same structure: